FemkeKocken/m21project/Journal.md

 When the book is in, I will have to make work of the ethical framework as t not get lost in interesting philosophy related plotholes.
 For this framework I will have to describe the ethical framework and what are interesting bits in there.

-For today I want to read more on GAI and make more Miro board entries.
+For today I have done some more general lit review, and dove into Data foundry (https://df-staging.id.tue.nl/)

 ## Entry 20/02/23 ##